calculix/cae/README.md

 # What's new

-- CalculiX 2.16
++ CalculiX solver v.
+2.16.
++ From now CGX is embed into CAE!
+CAE sends commands to CGX to highlight surfaces, node and element sets.
++ INP example models are excluded from distribution.
+Please, download examples from https://github.com/calculix/examples
-- Mesh object is reparsed after edit in the treeView.
++ Mesh object is reparsed after edit in the treeView.

 <br/><br/>